wonsunahn/CS1632_Spring2024/deliverables/1/README.md

 	POSTCONDITIONS:

-ON A NEW PAGE, copy and paste the link to your GitHub repository issues page with the 3 open issues.
+ON A NEW PAGE, copy and paste the link to your GitHub repository issues page with the 3 closed issues.

 ## Grading